simplj/sdf/README.md

 * Lightweight
   > A single independent jar of less then 40 kb of size (does not require any other dependency jars)
 * Powerful
-  > We hope you will agree on this after getting introduced with the framework
+  > Lets' get introduced to the framework to know it's capabilities

 Table of contents
 =================